Sunday, 12 July 2015

 The woman in the office gave us a princely €1 discount for being pilgrims, bringing the cost down to €12.50, and we took ourselves off to the area reserved for small tents.

 When we got back from the showers, the moment for lunch was well past and we lay about contentedly in the shade for the rest of the afternoon.

 The only time that we got up was to take a boastful photograph our feet, which were completely unscathed after our 33-day walk.
 The same could not be said of Keith’s shirt, and it ended its life in a nearby rubbish bin.

-To get into town we went a different way from the previous times we had been here, and in so doing found ourselves briefly on the official GR654 again, the Way of Vézelay.
+To get into town we went a different way from previous times, and in so doing found ourselves briefly on the official GR654 again, the Way of Vézelay.
 It turned off on a wheel track which contoured around the base of the fortress of Montrond, and the following morning we went that way to get to the railway station at Orval.